vechain/vechain-sdk-js/.github/CODE_OF_CONDUCT.md

 ## 1. Introduction

-TheVeChain SDK community is dedicated to providing a welcoming, inclusive, and harassment-free environment for everyone, regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, or technical experience.
-This Code of Conduct outlines our expectations for all members of theVeChain SDK community, as well as the consequences for unacceptable behavior.
+The VeChain SDK community is dedicated to providing a welcoming, inclusive, and harassment-free environment for everyone, regardless of age, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, nationality, religion, or technical experience.
+This Code of Conduct outlines our expectations for all members of the VeChain SDK community, as well as the consequences for unacceptable behavior.

-We invite all those who participate inVeChain SDK to help us create a safe and positive environment for everyone.
+We invite all those who participate in VeChain SDK to help us create a safe and positive environment for everyone.

 ## 2. Expected Behavior